 - Explanation of interest in this fellowship for professional growth

 We recommend exploring our website, our partner collections, and themes.
-After completing their research of CA-R’s online collections, fellows will produce two or more document sets with supporting instructional guidance and materials for classroom implementation.
-Combined, the document sets should include at least 15 primary and secondary sources directly related to the area of study and the following:
+After completing their research project using CA-R’s online collections, fellows will produce two or more document sets with supporting instructional guidance and materials for classroom implementation.
+Each set should include 5-7 primary and secondary sources directly related to the area of study and the following:

 - An introduction and overview of the topic and its significance (1-2 pages)